-San Francisco-based Kraken is one of the largest Bitcoin exchange in euro volume, liquidity, and the trading of US dollars, Canadian dollars, Japanese yen, and British pounds.
+San Francisco-based Kraken is one of the largest crypto exchanges in euro volume, liquidity, and the trading of US dollars, Canadian dollars, Japanese yen, and British pounds.

-The exchange serves users from Europe, Japan, and the entire of North America—with the exception of New York because of the BitLicense.
-Anyone in the world can easily use its entry level services, such as statistics and price charts.
+The exchange serves users from Europe, Japan, and entire North America—with the exception of New York because of the BitLicense.
+Anyone in the world can easily use its entry-level services, such as statistics and price charts.

 The platform offers comprehensive services for the crypto investor, such as the ability to trade digital tokens against fiat currency and buy and sell Bitcoin.